 2) How to get there

 The Wadi is very accessible, situated next to Tiwi village.
-Both if you are coming from Muscat or Sur, you have to drive along the highway 17 and exit at Tiwi.
+If you are coming from Muscat or Sur, you have to drive along the highway 17 and exit at Tiwi.
 You’ll find it on google map as “Wadi Shab parking” (GPS: 22.839176, 59.246142).
 We visited the wadi on our way from Sur to Muscat.
 Leaving the Wadi, you can stop at Hawiyat Najm Park (only 30 km) and have a look or a swim at Bimma sinkhole.

-Next to the parking lot, there is a small stand with tables and chairs that sells coffee, soft drinks, and snacks.
+Close to the parking lot, there is a small stand with tables and chairs that sells coffee, soft drinks, and snacks.
 The public toilets are at the entrance of the car park.
 Bring water and food with you since you won’t find anything along the path.